wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.2.1 =
+- Added sanitization to the email body fields.

 = 4.2.0 =
 - Braintree SDK updated for the Braintree payment gateway.
 - Google reCAPTCHA enterprise option is now [available as a free addon](https://simple-membership-plugin.com/simple-membership-google-recaptcha-enterprise-option/).